-The Lithuanian filmmaker shares some advice for those wanting to follow in his footsteps – and reveals his thoughts on Lady Bird’s Oscars snub
+As the Lithuanian filmmaker passes away, we revisit an interview in which he shares advice for those wanting to follow in his footsteps – and his thoughts on Lady Bird’s Oscars snub

 It’s 10 o’clock on a Tuesday night and Hans Ulrich Obrist is sat before 200 film fanatics at south London’s Peckhamplex, iPhone in hand, recording the nonagenarian with whom he’s sharing the stage: Jonas Mekas.
 The Lithuanian filmmaker, dubbed “the godfather of American avant-garde cinema”, is sporting the mask of a German Shepherd and delivering a speech about the decline of small gallery spaces in New York.
 Later in the evening, he makes a case for needing nervous breakdowns, suggesting that “the more you use energy, the more you have of it.”
 And, when Another Man meets him in Bloomsbury the following day, he reaffirms this statement, informing us that he went to bed at 2am.

 Born in Lithuania on Christmas Eve in 1922, Mekas emigrated with his brother to the US in 1949, settling in New York.
 Initially exploring experimental film via the city’s independent film societies, the siblings founded the magazine Film Culture in 1954.
 By 1958, Jonas was writing a ‘Movie Journal’ column for The Village Voice, the interviews from which form a new book, Conversations with Filmmakers.
 “My writings in The Village Voice are usually passionate, almost irrational,” he reflects.
 “When I like something I want others to see it and I want to tell them why they should see it, so it’s like almost love letters.
 I was not a critic – I was a passionate, enthusiastic viewer of their work.”